 The upper channel of linear regression: direction – up.

-The lower channel of linear regression: direction – down.
+The lower channel of linear regression: direction – up.

 Nearest support levels:

 R2 – 1.3062